Travel, lived.

 Location Galicia, Spain (Camino Francés)

-Duration 10 days, 9 nights
+Duration 11 days, 10 nights

-Distance ~160 kilometers | 101 miles
+Distance ~160 kilometers | ~100 miles

 -

-One night of lodging in Madrid, in the Barrio de las Letras
+One night of lodging in Madrid

 Private group transfer from Madrid to Sarria

-Curated journey materials to support reflection and orientation throughout the walk
+Curated journey materials to support reflection and orientation

-On-the-ground leadership throughout the journey, led by Aevum’s founder, offering steady orientation along the route
+On-the-ground leadership throughout the journey, led by AEVUM’s founder, offering steady orientation along the route

-Bilingual on-the-ground support in English and Spanish throughout the journey
+Bilingual on-the-ground support in English and Spanish

 Optional gentle movement and stretching on select evenings, designed to support recovery, grounding, and rest after walking days